babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/become-btc-staker.md

 # ref - https://github.com/bitcoin/bitcoin/blob/03752444cd54df05a731557968d5a9f33a55c55c/src/chainparamsbase.cpp#L39
 RPCHost = 127.0.0.1:38332

-# Username for RPC connections
+# Username for RPC connections.
+This should be the same as set in the bitcoind daemon
-RPCUser = user
+RPCUser = your_rpc_username

-# Password for RPC connections
+# Password for RPC connections.
+This should be the same as set in the bitcoind daemon
-RPCPass = pass
+RPCPass = your_rpc_password

-; The address listening for ZMQ connections to deliver raw block notifications ZMQPubRawBlock = tcp://127.0.0.1:29001
+# The address listening for ZMQ connections to deliver raw block notifications
+ZMQPubRawBlock = tcp://127.0.0.1:29001

-; The address listening for ZMQ connections to deliver raw transaction notifications ZMQPubRawTx = tcp://127.0.0.1:29002
+# The address listening for ZMQ connections to deliver raw transaction notifications
+ZMQPubRawTx = tcp://127.0.0.1:29002
 ```